ArashAh/python_workshop/README.md

 2. **Linting python in VS Code**

     - Checks code for semantic and stylistic problems.

+    - Can check any script, for instance, `demo-script.py` from earlier

     - To open tab with list of “problems” press: `Ctrl + shift + M`: